levibeach/deploy/README.md

 ## Setup

-Deploy kit is a set of command line tools for deploying to a server using ssh and git.
+Deploy is a set of command line tools for deploying to a server using ssh and git.
 In order for everything you work you'll first need your repo cloned to the server you'll be connecting to.